-Flying freeholds are reasonably common, but many home owners aren't certain about how they can impact the sale of their home.
+Flying freeholds are reasonably common, but many homeowners aren't aware of how they can impact the sale of their home.
 Here's what you need to know.

 What is a flying freehold?

-A "flying freehold" is a legal term used to describe when with a part of a freehold property lies over, or under, a part of another freehold property.
+A flying freehold is a legal term used to describe a property where part of the building lies over, or under, a part of another freehold property.

 What are the potential problems?

 There can be certain grey areas when it comes to legal responsibilities for flying freeholds.

 For example, it may not be clear who is responsible for the maintenance of the flying freehold section of the property.
 A failure to carry out essential repairs on one property could impact the other.